Fred-Barclay/Dragon-Catcher/README.md

 Dragon Catcher
 ==============

-A simple Python 3 script to catch common Linux security errors, like forgetting to (re)enable the firewall.
+A simple Python 3 script to catch common desktop Linux security errors, like forgetting to (re)enable the firewall.

 Description
 ===========